User Guide

 "Cancelled" plan but I'm still subscribed

-If your plan shows as cancelled but you believe you have an active subscription, click "Manage Subscription" to view your Stripe billing status.
+If your plan shows as cancelled but you believe you have an active subscription, check your BigCommerce billing page under Apps.
 If there's a mismatch, contact support.

 Frequently Asked Questions